 The teaching here is divided into four courses, two in the first term and two in the second:

-- A six-week course of lectures in the first term on the comparative method and elements of research design and research organisation.
+- A course of lectures on the comparative method and elements of research design and research organisation.
 It explores the basic principles and characteristics of comparative method and assesses the philosophical underpinnings and potential use of a range of comparative methodologies and approaches.
 The course is designed also to prepare students to carry out their own comparative research.

-- An eight-week introductory course on statistical methods, also taught in the first term.
+- An introductory course on statistical methods and systematic reviews.

-- An eight-week course in quantitative methods, comprising eight hands-on workshops which introduce and enable practice in applying basic principles of statistical inference and statistical models for the analysis of quantitative social science data.
+- A course in quantitative methods, comprising hands-on workshops which introduce and enable practice in applying basic principles of statistical inference and statistical models for the analysis of quantitative social science data.

-- An eight-week qualitative methods course, which comprises a mix of lectures and practice sessions.
+- A qualitative methods course, which comprises a mix of lectures and practice sessions.
 These introduce students to the main qualitative research methods and to specific techniques and strategies involved in the collection and analysis of qualitative data for policy purposes.

 Option Papers offer students the opportunity to develop an in-depth knowledge of a particular policy area, and are built around the specialist research interests of academic staff.
 As a result, different Option Papers may be offered each year, depending on staff availability and interests.
 Please note that teaching in some options may not be available in every year.
 The list of options available is published at the start of each year and finalised at the end of the first term when students are invited to make their choice of which Option Papers they wish to take.

-The Option Papers are normally taught during the second term of the programme, and assessed through a written policy-based assignment.
+The Option Papers are normally taught during the second term of the programme, and assessed through an assement/exam.
 Study is through small seminar groups (usually 6-12 students).

 MSc students select two Option Papers and are examined in one; MPhil students, over the two years, select three Option Papers and are examined in two.